yannamsellem/sken/README.md

   - [ ] Import and export (ES6 versions)
   - [ ] Unit testing
   - [ ] improve Grunt implementation
+  - [ ] update module: create a script to update SKEN

 ## Who do I talk to?